dotnettools/SharpGrabber/README.md

 BlackWidow executes scripts written specifically for grabbing, rather than relying on .NET assemblies.
 - **Always Up-to-date:** The scripts are always kept up-to-date at runtime; so the functionality of the host application won't break as the sources change - at least not for long!
 - **ECMAScript Support:** Supports JavaScript/ECMAScript out of the box.
-- **Easy Maintenance:** *JavaScript* is darn easy to write and understand!
+- **Easy Maintenance:** *JavaScript* is darn easy to code and understand!
 This helps contributors to quickly write new grabbers or fix the existing ones.
 - **Secure**: The scripts are executed in a sandbox environment, and they only have access to what the BlackWidow API exposes to them.
 - **Highly Customizable:** Almost everything is open for extension or replacement.
 Make new script interpreters, custom grabber repositories, or roll out your own interpreter APIs